- Disabled Veterans Job Assistance Line

 Vets 4 Warriors

-a national toll-free 24/7 hour confidential peer support hotline for active and reserve/retired military, staffed by men and women who have served in the military and 'understand.'
-In addition to psychological needsm they can help with legal, housing, medical and other needs.
+(24 hrs) * Confidential peer support for active and reserve/retired military, staffed by men and women who have served in the military and 'understand.'
+Information on legal, housing, medical and other needs.
 Family of military may also call for help.
-It is okay to remain anonymous, or to not give any personal information when you call or chat online.
 Maintains an online resource library (go to 'Resources' tab at the top of their webpage).

 Veterans Consortium Pro Bono Program